My Rosacea Face the Reason why I am Always Red

-I have been asked by people why my face is red?
-Others made comments about the weather and how rosy my cheeks were, which made me feel embarrassed making things worse.
-Sometimes I would feel hurt and offended.
-This is rosacea, my face.
+Many times, I have been approached by people who inquired why my face is red?
+Others made comments about the weather and how rosy my cheeks were, which caused me embarrassment and worsened matters.
+Sometimes the comments would hurt and offend me.
+This is my rosacea face.

-About twelve years ago I was diagnosed with rosacea by a Dermatologist.
-This was after attending school to become an Esthetician so I knew a bit about it.
-There were no commercials (still aren't) and very little information at that time.
+In 2007 I was diagnosed with rosacea by a Dermatologist.
+This was after attending school to become an Esthetician, so I knew a bit about it.
+If I do a search for Rosacea TV ads I find videos on YouTube that I've never seen before.

 What is Rosacea?